1) OR operator

 6) Folders operator - searches in specific folders

-Allows you to find notes located in specific folders
+With this operator, you can find notes located in specific folders. :

 For instance, search word folders:"my main folder" - looks for notes from folder called "my main folder" containing the search word.